The Tait Brothers

 Pioneer Oak Bay / Vancouver Dairymen

-photos courtesy Carol Cannon, great granddaughter of Robert John Tait
+photos courtesy Carol Cannon and Gary Cullen, great grandchildren of Robert John Tait

 James Tait